ada-popovic/markdown_archive/README.md

 |:--:|:--:|
 | *Selection of materials* |

 I decided that in order to fully translate all the core elements of the snowglobe (the transparent globe, the figure of Marx and the text), I need to add a label for the inscription 'Schnee van gestern?!'.
-Not only does that complete the translation, but also immediately commodifies the snowglobe into a ready-made labelled product, with even a barcode (created using [this website](https://barcode.tec-it.com)) that after scanning reveals the original IISG classification number of the object.
+Not only does that complete the translation, but also immediately evokes terms of disposability, saleability and it commodifies the snowglobe into a ready-made labelled product, with even a functional barcode (created using [this website](https://barcode.tec-it.com)) that after scanning reveals the original IISG classification number of the object.

 | ![generated barcode](/T1/images/barcode.gif) |
 |--|